Life Estate Reserved

 - Create a life estate based on more than one life.
 This will preserve the use of the property for you and a loved one, such as a spouse or dependent child

 How a life estate works

-- You deed your home or farm to Houston Baptist University.
+- You deed your home or farm to Houston Christian University.
 The deed will include a provision that gives you the right to use your home or farm for the rest of your life and that of any other life estate party named in the deed.

-- You and Houston Baptist University sign a maintenance, insurance and taxes (MIT) agreement to explain that you will do your best to keep the property in good condition and that you will maintain property insurance and pay the property taxes.
+- You and Houston Christian University sign a maintenance, insurance and taxes (MIT) agreement to explain that you will do your best to keep the property in good condition and that you will maintain property insurance and pay the property taxes.